-Map showing locations of all the banks with branches in Ao Nang, Krabi
+View a map showing locations of all the banks with branches in Ao Nang, Krabi.

 All banks in Krabi accept international money transfers; they also usually provide you with an ATM cash withdrawal card.
 Credit cards must be applied for separately.
-It is however, wise to keep your home country credit card active for internet purchases, as Thai cards are often refused online.
+It is however, wise to keep your home country credit card active for online purchases, as Thai cards are often refused online on international sites.

 - Krabi transport connections